ropensci/hddtools/cran-comments.md

 ## Release Summary

-This is the second release of rdefra.
-In this release, we added the following:
+In this new release, we added the following:

-* unist tests (using testthat framework)
+* unit tests (using testthat framework)
 * Travis-CI integration
 * Appveyor